averagetree/PredictingColoradoWildfires/README.md

 ```

-It was a challenge to find weather
+It was a challenge to find weather data that was complete at a granular level, as the data was either too general or just missing key values.

 ## Exploratory Data Analysis

+Contents of the wildfire data set.

 ```
 df_co.info()